Coronavirus - COVID-19

 What If I Am Tested for COVID-19?

 If you have been tested for COVID-19, you and others in your household will be required to remain in isolation at home until your provider confirms a negative COVID-19 test result.
-The results of the test may not be available for 4-5 days.

 You are also required to follow the prevention steps until you are notified of a negative COVID-19 result and your physician or local or state health department says you can return to your normal activities.